tagohd/mono/MONO for People Who Know Fuck-all About MONO.md

 ## Part III
 ### Chapter 3.1
-Very broad strokes: the time loops are due to the interference of a god named [[Emperoress, The|Janus]] (this is a placeholder name).
+Very broad strokes: the time loops are due to the interference of a god named [[MELADRIËN|Janus]] (this is a placeholder name).
 Janus has been using the loops to collect SOULS for their armada of ghost pirates in order to overthrow the [[DRAGON GOD]], god of the dragons.
 Luke finds this out from Edna, but only after letting her have Pauline.
 More accurately, Edna takes Luke to the DRAGON GOD,[^dragon] and DG tells him about Janus.

 [^dragon]: If you're going to have a friendly dragon in the story and the main character(s) *don't* get to ride on it at some point, what the fuck are you even doing?
 ### Chapter 3.2